CroMarmot/MineUbuntuInit/README.md

 sudo apt autoremove -y
 ```

-Some other packages may be needed `gitk chmsee numix-icon-theme-circle numix-gtk-theme compizconfig-settings-manager playonlinux`
+Some other packages may be needed `gitk chmsee compizconfig-settings-manager playonlinux`

 3. config